-Previous versions of the OpenGL Shading Language deprecated some features.
+The OpenGL Shading Language has deprecated some features.
 These are clearly called out in this specification as "deprecated".
 They are still present in this version of the language, but are targeted for potential removal in a future version of the shading language.
 The OpenGL API has a forward compatibility mode that will disallow use of deprecated features.
-If compiling in a mode where use of deprecated features is disallowed, their use causes compile time errors.
+If compiling in a mode where use of deprecated features is disallowed, their use causes compile-time or link-time errors.
 See the OpenGL Graphics System Specification for details on what causes deprecated language features to be accepted or to return an error.